-- 1. Invigilating written preliminary examinations is part of the teaching duties of the departments. - 2.
+- 1. Part of the educational tasks of the departments is the invigilation during written preliminary examinations. - 2.
 Student-assistants will only act as invigilators in the presence of a full professor, associate professor, assistant professor or non-tenured lecturer. - 3.
 As a rule, the preliminary examinations are invigilated by one or more external invigilators at the responsibility of the examiner who is in charge of the part of the preliminary examination concerned. - 4.
 Invigilators act as representatives of the Examination Board or the examiner in question. - 5.
 The invigilation during preliminary examinations can be further specified in an invigilation regulation of the program concerned.